-Silver Creek believes that sustainable forestry and agricultural practices are critical components to the solution of one of the world’s most pressing issues, climate change.
-We believe that developing regenerative agricultural and ranching practices to attract, build, and retain carbon in the soil (i.e. carbon sequestration) is a key element to reducing the amount of carbon dioxide in the atmosphere and minimizing the effects of global warming on our planet.
-We know the earth’s forests remove nearly a quarter of the world’s carbon emissions every year.
+Silver Creek believes that regenerative agricultural practices are critical components to the solution of one of the world’s most pressing issues: climate change.
+We believe that developing regenerative agricultural and ranching practices to attract, build, and retain carbon in the soil (known as “carbon sequestration”) is a key element to reducing the amount of carbon dioxide in the atmosphere and minimizing the effects of global warming on our planet.
+Regenerative agriculture systems focused on soil health also increase agricultural productivity, produce more nutritionally dense food, and enhance ecosystems.